Is there an auditory equivalent of hindsight—hindhearing, maybe?

 Ready to invest in a massive home sound system or a fancy pair of headphones for the best possible audio experience?

-The more you immerse yourself in Spanish audio, the closer you’ll feel to full Spanish fluency.
+The more you learn with Spanish audio, the closer you’ll feel to full Spanish fluency.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.